 At center is Dorothy, wearing a white dress, silver shoes and mirrored sunglasses.
 She is surrounded by the residents of Emerald City, all dressed in shades of green and also wearing mirrored sunglasses.
 Everyone looks surprised.

-Cast of the Ford’s Theatre production of The Wiz.
+The cast of The Wiz (2018).
 Photo by Carol Rosegg.

 Afrofuturism and “The Wiz”